Do You Get Cost-of-Living Increases (COLA) When You're on Disability?

 The Purpose of Social Security's COLA

-The purpose of a COLA is to make sure that inflation (this is what happens when the prices of goods and services rise) doesn't lead to your benefits being insufficient to purchase the things you need to live.
+The purpose of the COLA is to make sure that inflation (what happens when the prices of goods and services rise) doesn't lead to your benefits not being enough to purchase the basic things you need to live.
 For example, if one year the cost of goods and services were to cost twice as much on average as the year before, you would only be able to buy half as many goods and services with the same amount of money.

 When Do You Get a COLA From Social Security?